urbanjost/M_intrinsics/md7/NAMELIST.md

 ## namelist

 ### **Name**
-    NAMELIST(7f) - [FORTRAN:STATEMENT] specify a group of data to be referred to by a single name in data input/output
+    namelist(7f) - [STATEMENT] specify a group of data to be referred to by a single name in data input/output

 ### **Synopsis**
 ```fortran